 1060 Watercolor Workshop (Mini-Course)

-An intensive course in the watercolor medium for the non-major.
-Projects are structured to teach students visual sensitivity and creativity Credit: 3 semester hours.
-Studio fee, \$30.
+An intensive course in the watercolor medium.
+Projects are structured to teach students visual sensitivity and creativity.
+Applicable to major/minor sequences with written permission of the chair.
+Credit: 3 semester hours.
+Studio fee, \$50.

 1070 Printmaking Workshop (Mini-Course)

-An introduction to woodcut, etching and lithography for the non-major.
+An introduction to woodcut and etching.
 Projects are structured to teach students visual sensitivity and creativity.
-Credit: 3 semester hours.
-Studio fee, \$30.
+Applicable to major/minor sequences with written permission of the chair.
+Credit: 3 semester hours.Studio fee, \$50.

 1080 Photography Workshop (Mini-Course)

 A workshop course designed to develop a student's ability with the use of the camera as a tool for self expression.
-The fundamentals of black and white photography and its creative uses are explored.
-Applicable to major/minor sequences with written permission of the chairs.
-35 mm camera required.
+Applicable to major/minor sequences with written permission of the chair.
+Digital camera required.

 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

 1085 Introduction to Photography

 An introduction to the tools, techniques and creative aspects of the photographic medium, for non-majors.
 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

 1086 Intermediate Photography

 Prerequisite: ART 1085 or 1080.
 An exploration of intermediate, techniques, aesthetics, criticism and processes of photography.
 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

 1090 Jewelry Design

 Principles of two-and three-dimensional design applied to jewelry.
 Students design ornaments in a variety of materials with emphasis given to cutting, hammering, soldering, braising and wax-casting of copper and brass.
 Gallery and museum visits required.
 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

 Major Art Courses

 1105 Introduction to Graphic Design I

 A studio introduction to the fundamentals of visual communication.
 Course includes formal application of design principles as well as exposure to tools, computer technology, methodology and visual analysis involved in the nature of message design.
 Credit: 3 semester hours.
-Studio fee. \$30.
+Studio fee, \$50.

 1110 Foundation Design

 A basic course in the elements of design and the principles of composition, pictorial space and structure as they relate to image making.
 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

 1115 Introduction to Graphic Design II

 Prerequisite: ART 1105.
 Continued exploration and exposure to visual communication problems and principles.
 Experimental opportunities with symbol design, form and progression problems, typography and analysis of the visual language of representation and interpretation.
 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

 1130 Color: Theory and Application

 An exploration of the properties and perception of color and its function in the effective manipulation of visual communication.
 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

-1135 Computer Graphics
+1135 Digital Media I

-An introductory course exploring the history of computers, hardware, software evolution and the use of computers in the visual arts as a design tool.
-For the non-major.
-Emphasis is placed on the use of computers to solve design problems.
+Introductory course exploring the use of computers as a tool in the visual arts.
+Students will use computers to solve visual problems, and create digital images.

 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

 1200 Introduction to Drawing I

 Black and white drawing materials, such as pencil, pen, brush and ink, conte, charcoal and chalks, are explored.
 Students are guided by problems in direct observation, linear and elliptical perspective, space, composition, modeling, and line quality.

 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

-credit.
-9 semester modis.
-Stadio ree,

-1210 Introduction to Drawing IIPrerequisite: ART 1200.
+1210 Introduction to Drawing II

+Prerequisite: ART 1200.
 New drawing materials are introduced as students work toward exploring the visual world with increasing technical facility, emotional expressiveness and imagination.
 Credit: 3 semester hours.

-Studio fee, \$30.
+Studio fee, \$50.

 1250 Italian Sketchbook (Abroad)

 A studio course in drawing and watercolor techniques, using the architecture, landscape and people of Italy as subject.
 Credit: 3 semester hours.

 1255 The French Sketchbook (Abroad)

 A studio course in drawing and watercolor techniques, using landscape, architecture, and people of France as subject.

 Credit: 3 semester hours.